milkbottledude/woodlands-jb_tracker/README.md

 - Presence of holidays (public hol & sch hol) 🏖️
 - Month of the year 📅

-Known as the most busiest land crossing in the world, the bridge allows cars to go to and fro between Johor, Malaysia and Singapore.
-It would certainly help us if we could know when the bridge was clear so that we can pop into Johor for a shopping trip, or a day out with the family without being stuck in traffic for hours.
+Known as the most busiest land crossing in the world, the bridge allows cars to go to and fro between Johor and Singapore 🚘.
+It would certainly help us if we could know when the bridge was clear so that we can pop into Johor for a shopping trip 🛍️💳, or a day out with the family 👨‍👩‍👧🥂 without being stuck in traffic for hours.

 ## How To Use ❓
 Simply enter a future date 📅 and time 🕑 of your choosing, as well as whether you are looking to go to Johor from Woodlands or vice versa, then click submit 🟢.

-Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5.
+Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5 📈.
 The higher the value, the longer the jam will be.

 0 - no cars on the road at all 🤩